HARSHIT2300/LeetCode-Submissions/1091-shortest-path-in-binary-matrix/NOTES.md

-basic bfs approach
-earlier was doin
+basic bfs approach of visiting the nearest adj neighbours,updating their distance, and doing it on and on till we reach (n-1,n-1) earlier was doing the mistake of setting initial max dist as 101 whereas the max can be upto 100*100 so setting it upto 10001